How To Bet Soccer: A Beginner's Guide To The World Cup

 Double Chance: Double Chance is a bit of a strange bet, especially because most Americans won’t see it anywhere else.
 Basically, you’re betting on one outcome in a match not to happen.

 In each of these options, two of the three possible outcomes are winners for your bet.
 You can find small edges if you look closely.
-Here, Qatar or Tie is the same as betting on Qatar +0.5 on the spread, which is -170.
-So the better option is the Qatar or Tie Double Chance at -165.
+Sometimes double chance bets offer better prices than betting spreads.

 Corner Kicks: An often-overlooked prop is a team’s total corner kicks in a match.
 This bet is usually correlated with the game’s total and a team’s expected shots.
 A team that takes more shots should have a higher corner total.
 This comes into play when looking at starting lineups, which can sometimes give you a clue as to a team’s strategy for a match.
 An extra defender may mean a more conservative gameplan, an extra midfielder may mean a desire to control the game’s possession.

 One more thing to keep in mind before you run off to bet the World Cup.
 Former English striker Gary Lineker said, “Football is a simple game.
 Twenty-two men chase a ball for 90 minutes and at the end, the Germans always win.”
-(But they’re just the sixth choice at +1000.)
+(But they’re just the seventh choice at +1600.)

 DISCLAIMER: